jrosen48/utk-homepage/content/about.md

 ### Pending Grants

 2020-2024, Co-PI, Imagining possibilities in post-secondary education and STEMM in rural Appalachia.
 National Institutes of Health.

-2019-2021, Co-PI, CS for Appalachia: A research-practice partnership for integrating computer science into East Tennessee schools.
-National Science Foundation.

 2019-2022, Co-PI, Advancing computational grounded theory for audiovisual data from STEM classrooms.
 National Science Foundation.